Jesse-DE/Groundwater-recharge-mapping-with-GEE/README.md

 A function will be defined to resample the time resolution of an ee.ImageCollection and to homogenize time index of both datasets.
 Both datasets will then be combined into one.

 In the fourth and final part, the Thornthwaite-Mather(TM) procedure will be implemented by iterating over the meteorological ee.ImageCollection.
-Finally, a comparison between groundwater recharge in two places will be described and the resulting mean annual groundwater recharge will be displayed over France
+Finally, a comparison between groundwater recharge in two places will be described and the resulting mean annual groundwater recharge will be displayed over Rwanda